muliang0711/DB_Design_Pratice/Bus_Station_managment_system/DOC.md

 1. Our bus station serves long-trip buses.
 This assumption is made because we interact with many different bus companies, which isn't how it typically works for area buses like RapidKL where all buses belong to one company.

 ## Tables
-> Note: This section provides explanation for tables whose purpose may not be immediately obvious.
+> **Note**: This section provides explanation for tables whose purpose may not be immediately obvious.
 It does not intend to document the purpose of all tables.

 **BusSchedule**: A bus schedule with fixed arrival and departure times.
 These times may not reflect the actual time of arrival and departure.